 If the need for shared services among the various ASCs in your city is limited to only one or two fields of service--say, H&I coordination with county jail administration or PI media coordination--you might establish shared services committees to focus on those fields only.
 However, if the need for shared services covers more than one or two fields, you will probably want to establish an MSC that coordinates services through a subcommittee system.
-Otherwise, with all the ASCs having to become directly involved in three or four separate shared services committees, there may well be too much sometimes cross both county and state lines.
-Examples of such "citico" include New York, Los Angeles, Chicago, Sao Paolo, Mexico City, Tokyo, and London.

-bureaucracy, confusion, and controversy to make it worthwhile.
+Otherwise, with all the ASCs having to become directly involved in three or four separate shared services committees, there may well be too much bureaucracy, confusion, and controversy to make it worthwhile.
 The idea behind the decision to create or not create a metro services committee is to keep it simple, based on local needs.

 If the need to coordinate shared services is not ongoing but limited to one-time events, such as joint workshops or social activities, the areas in your NA community don't need to set up a permanent committee to organize these affairs.
 Simple, mutually acceptable arrangements to handle that one combined workshop or social activity can be made each time one is planned without creating yet another service body.
-If the need is ongoing, however--such as for a monthly combined-areas speaker meeting--your community will probably want to a establish a permanent shared services committee that coordinates the event.
+If the need is ongoing, however-such as for a monthly combined-areas speaker meeting-your community will probably want to a establish a permanent shared services committee that coordinates the event.